North Korea warns U.S. misinterpreting signals risks disappointment | Politics

 North Korea warns U.S. misinterpreting signals risks disappointment

-The sister of North Korean leader Kim Jong Un warned the United States on Tuesday not to seek comfort in comments by her brother as this would end in disappointment, while a U.S. envoy met South Korea's president aiming to revive talks with North Korea.
+The sister of North Korean leader Kim Jong Un warned the United States on Tuesday it would be disappointed were it to seek comfort in comments by her brother, while a U.S. envoy met South Korea's president aiming to revive talks with North Korea.
 Kim Yo Jong, who is also a senior official in North Korea's ruling party, released a statement in state media saying the United States appeared to be interpreting signals from North Korea in the "wrong way."

 She was responding to U.S. national security adviser Jake Sullivan, who on Sunday said he saw as an "interesting signal" a recent speech by Kim Jong Un on preparing for both confrontation and diplomacy with the United States.
 "It seems that the U.S. may interpret the situation in such a way as to seek a comfort for itself," she said in the statement, carried by the North's KCNA state news agency.

-Sung Kim reaffirmed Biden's support for meaningful inter-Korean dialogue and engagement and said he would "do his best for resumption of U.S.-North Korea talks", Park said.
-On Monday, Sung Kim said he was willing to meet the North Koreans "anywhere, anytime without preconditions" and that he looks forward to a "positive response soon".

-A U.S. official in Washington told Reuters the United States was aware of Kim Yo Jong's comments and added: "Ultimately, we hope (North Korea) will respond positively to our outreach.
-"We will continue to wait to see if these comments are followed up with any more direct communications about a potential path forward."
+U.S. State Department spokesman Ned Price said on Tuesday that the United States was aware of Kim Yo Jong's comments and added: "They have not changed our view on diplomacy; we remain prepared to engage in principled negotiations with (North Korea) to deal with the challenge of its nuclear program.
+"We continue to hope that (North Korea) will respond positively to our outreach and we'll have to wait and see if these comments are followed up with any more direct communication about potential paths forward," Price told a regular news briefing.

-The official, who did not want to be otherwise identified, said U.S. policy was not aimed at hostility, but "at solutions and ultimately achieving the complete denuclearisation of the Korean Peninsula."
-"The United States is prepared to engage in diplomacy towards that ultimate objective, while working on practical measures that can help make progress along the way."

 Sung Kim and his South Korean counterpart Noh Kyu-duk agreed to "look into terminating the working group," while reinforcing coordination at other levels, South Korea's Foreign Ministry said.
 The working group was set up in 2018 to help coordinate approaches to North Korea on issues such as denuclearisation talks, humanitarian aid, sanctions enforcement and inter-Korean relations, amid a flurry of diplomatic engagement with Pyongyang at that time.